ddlatumalea/disease_and_life/README.md

 - Depend on abstractions, not on concretions.

 # Running the files

+Make sure to install the dependencies with `pip install -r requirements.txt`

 1) Run `preprocessing.py` to clean the files.
+2) Run `preparation.py` to prepare the files.
+3) Run `main.py` to run the dashboard.

 ## Resources
 <sup>a</sup>https://www.who.int/news-room/fact-sheets/detail/noncommunicable-diseases